 In January 2020 Alpine released the version A110 Sports X – at almost all changes its design went in the exact opposite direction of my points.
-So I write down my points here.
+So I found myself compelled to write down my points.
 (Actually for me it's the same trigger as with Porsche.)

 Addition 2020-03: Creating a whole family of different Alpines (as it Uwe Hochgeschurtz suggested) sounds enterprising and the Sports X fulfills the SUV dreams of its customers quite perfectly.
 But I would wish the little sister car would gain a bit more of friendly noblesse.

 Yes, the Alpine got the genes of a racing car, but to cultivate the image of a lout is a bad idea.
 It's the general concept (lightness) rather and the overall shape that makes the A110 so adorable.

 Competitors in the A110's range of small nimble sports cars:

 - Audi TT RS

 - BMW M2

 - Alfa Romeo 4C

 The combustion engine has a future.
 The A110's engine is great but perhaps Koenigsegg’s 2.0-liter no-camshaft engine will be a game-changer.